Matzo balls were always one of my favorite foods, so I really missed them when I stopped eating gluten.

 For years, my friend Paula ,who cooks for two gluten free family members ( her husband and son) , has been telling me about how good her gluten free matzo balls are.
 I never thought much about them until I was invited to her house for dinner and actually tasted them.
 Her gluten free matzo balls tasted amazing: totally authentic and delicious.
 I'm hooked.

-This is Paula's recipe, and I'm sharing it just in time for Rosh Hashana ( The Jewish New Year ).
+This is Paula's recipe, and I'm sharing it just in time for Rosh Hashana or Hanukkah or whenever you are in the mood .for a really authentic treat, even gluten free.

 Enjoy these matzo balls in your favorite soup.
 They are fabulous!!